NameInClass Baby name predictor

 Common questions about the name Daisy

 Unlikely.
-With around 1,548 UK babies named Daisy per year, your child will almost certainly be the only Daisy in her class, and possibly the only one in the whole school.
+With around 1,454 UK babies named Daisy per year, your child will almost certainly be the only Daisy in their class, and possibly the only one in the whole school.

 The name Daisy has Old English origins and means "Day's eye; the daisy flower".
 Names with clear etymological roots tend to age well — they carry weight beyond fashion cycles and give children a story to tell about their name.